roman-milk/roman-milk.github.io/lee-ann.md

+===

- ****** Lee Ann Ch.
-01 ****** byStoryTeller07© Lee Ann imagined being taken by this experienced master.
+Lee Ann imagined being taken by this experienced master.
 She would have to use her body to pleasure him or lose his interest.
 If that happened she would be passed on to another master, having to go through the process of learning is needs all over again.
 It was important to pleasure a master with all her skill and all her body otherwise she would end up being sold into a brothel.

  The fantasy was so strong she thought it real.
 These men were teasing her again, and it was working on her like a full on foreplay.